Labtainers - Center for Cybersecurity and Cyber Operations

 - Individualized lab exercises to discourage sharing solutions

 Labtainers provide controlled and consistent execution environments in which students perform labs entirely within the confines of their computer, regardless of the Linux distribution and packages installed on the student's computer or VM.
-The only requirement is that the Linux system supports Docker.
 See Labtainers Papers below for additional information about the framework.

-Labtainers includes over forty-five lab exercises summarized here.
+Labtainers lab exercises are summarized here.
 The framework is free and open, making it easy for educators to create and share their own Labtainer exercises.
 Please refer to the Lab Designer User Guide for details on using the framework to create and adapt lab exercises.
-Labtainers code and data is managed on GitHub.
-Consider contributing your new labs via GitHub pull requests.
+Labtainers code and data is managed on GitHub, which is where issues and suggestions should be submitted.

 Labtainer Student and Instructor Downloads

-Virtual Machine images (Optional 4 GB VM images of a Linux host for use with VirtualBox and VMWare)
+Virtual Machine images (7 GB VM images of a Linux host for use with VirtualBox and VMWare)